CT Lung Cancer Screening

 - Family history of lung cancer

 - History of cancer

 - Occupational exposure to arsenic, asbestos, beryllium, cadmium, chromium, coal smoke, diesel fumes, nickel, silica and/or soot

-Candidates cannot have signs or symptoms of lung cancer to qualify for a lung cancer screen.
+Candidates with signs or symptoms of lung cancer do not qualify for a lung cancer screening.